kubernetes/website/content/en/blog/_posts/2019-05-08-Kyma-extend-and-build-on-kubernetes-with-ease.md

 You first need to understand what [Kyma](https://kyma-project.io/docs/root/kyma/#overview-overview) is.
 Kyma runs on top of Kubernetes and consists of a number of different component where the 3 key components are:
 * [Application connector](https://kyma-project.io/docs/components/application-connector/) that you can use to connect any application with a Kubernetes cluster and expose its APIs and Events through the [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog).
 * [Serverless](https://kyma-project.io/docs/components/serverless/) that enables you to easily write extensions for your application.
 You function code can be triggered by API calls and also by event comming from external system.
 You can also securely call back the integrated system from your function.
 * [Service Catalog](https://kyma-project.io/docs/components/service-catalog/) is here not only to expose integrated systems.
-This integration also enables you to use services from hyperscalers like Azure or Google Cloud.
+This integration also enables you to use services from hyperscalers like Azure, AWS or Google Cloud.
 [Kyma](https://kyma-project.io/docs/components/service-catalog/#service-brokers-service-brokers) contains easy integration of official service brokers maintained by Microsoft and Google.

 ![core components](/images/blog/2019-05-08-Kyma-extend-and-build-on-kubernetes-with-ease/ac-s-sc.svg)